 In any case, HDF is with you every step of the way.
 After a dog is adopted, we would love to see you and your new family member at HDF adoption events.
 And, if you can post pictures of your new family member on the HDF Facebook page, we would really appreciate it.
 Foster families love to see how their former foster dogs are doing!

 Phone: (808) 256-6927

-Due to COVID-19 precautions, we are conducting one-on-one meet and greets ONLY.
-To schedule a meeting, please fill out an adoption application in its entirety and ask for the dog, by name and we'll give you call to set it up.
+To schedule a meet and greet, please fill out an adoption application in its entirety and ask for the dog, by name and we'll give you call to set it up.